ellisonbg/py4science/book/getting_started.rst

 ability to navigate the file systems, set bookmarks on favorite locations, use aliases for often typed commands, and use command completion, history and other nice readline features.
-The "I" in IPython stands for *Interactive* and it is a python shell on steroids, integrating all the features from the standard python interpreter with all the desirable features just mentioned and more.
+The "I" in IPython stands for *Interactive* and it is a Python shell on steroids, integrating all the features from the standard python interpreter with all the desirable features just mentioned and more.

-For many people who do scientific computing in Python as part of their research or employment, an open IPython shell is as much a feature of their everyday, all day work environment as firefox, a terminal shell and their favorite editor.
+For many people who do scientific computing in Python as part of their research or employment, an open IPython shell is as much a feature of their everyday, all day work environment as a firefox web browser, a terminal shell and their favorite editor.
 For the rest of this book, we'll spend *most* of our time in an IPython shell.
 We can launch it just like we launched the plain vanilla Python interpreter above, but this time we'll prefix our command with an "i", and instead of seeing the familiar triple quoted prompt ``>>>`` from the Python interpreter, we see Mathematica-style numbered input and output prompts.
 In the example below, we seamlessly blend python commands like ``2**100`` with basic file system navigation and manipulation commands like ``cd``, ``mkdir`` and ``!more`` ::